Agilatech/zetta-htu21d-linux-driver/README.md

-##Zetta htu21d carbon dioxide sensor driver for Linux
+##Zetta htu21d humidity and temperature sensor driver for Linux

 This driver should work on any Linux platform, but has so far only been tested on BeagleBone Black